ElKinoflop/Vozvan/README.md

   <li>Wire!
 Solid core 22 AWG suggested</li>
   <li>46x MX Switches</li>
   <li>46x 1N4148 Diodes (plus any extras if you have buttons/encoders in the middle)</li>
+  <li>Adhesive feet.
+If you are using the angle V version you may need thicker feet on the outer edges of the back feet as they are further rearwards</li>
 </ul>

 <h1>Firmware</h1>